traffic-taffy/traffic-taffy/docs/importantchanges.rst

 The following versions contained significant changes worthy of special
 callout:

+- 0.8.5
+    - Added support for reporting a number of IANA numeric->name translations

 - 0.8
     - Note that the -x switch to limit the list of results has been moved to -R.